rebeccapeltz/flask-cld-upload/BLOG.md

 python-3.9.1
  ```

 We deploy with Git.
 Here's a set of commands to do that.
+You can create the new heroku app using the CLI.
+If you have created it using the heroku.com dashboard, you can just add the link that heroku created for you in a `git:remote` command.

 ```bash
 git init